Developed in cooperation with Wien Museum

 So why are you organising this event?

 More than Theophil Hansen or anyone else, Otto Wagner is responsible for how our city looks today.
 100 years after his death, we want to get a sense of the range and ambition of his ideas.
 And to understand how adventurous and wild Vienna was in that period.
-And some of the features of the day we are organising will not be available anywhere else this year.
-We plan some surprises.

 And we see this adventure as not just a look at this classic Vienna stylist, but also at the city itself in summer 2018, since we will be visiting so much of our town in a single day.